 Followed the alliance of good neighbors, the next phase will be the sessions where the matched couple between locals and hotels will brainstorm innovative ideas to create creative solutions to develop further in solving issues and developing sustainable tourism in the next 6 months from September 2016.
 We’ll keep you posted and updated about the project.
 Stay tuned!

-Lastly, we would like to thank you our wonderful partners and those who have helped us during the event especially Deeristic Agency for public relations, Prink Creation for stage organzing and NIDA/G-Lab for advising during the project!
+Last Words Lastly, we would like to thank you our wonderful partners, and those who have helped us during the event especially Deeristic Agency for public relations, Prink Creation for stage organizing, and NIDA/G-Lab for advising during the project!